nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 gitGud is a **desktop application for managing your friends' gaming information**.
 It uses a gamer-themed **Graphical User Interface
 (GUI) combined with an optimized Command Line Interface (CLI)** to give you a smooth and efficient experience.

-Keeping track of all of yours friends' gaming information and schedules is difficult and time-consuming.
+Keeping track of all of yours friends' gaming information and schedules can be difficult and time-consuming.
-With gitGud, there is no need to get tilted(frustrated) by this anymore as **how fast you type determines how fast you manage your gaming contacts**.
+With gitGud, there is no need to get tilted(frustrated) by this anymore as **how fast you type determines how fast you can manage your gaming contacts**.

 * Table of Contents